-Repeated late payment of rent or other charges.
+Repeated late payment of rent or other charges due under the lease, with the exception of nonpayment of rent.
 Four late payments within a 12 month period shall constitute a repeated late payment.

 Failure to fulfill the following household obligations: